 Prior to joining IST, Dr Szeto was at the University of Hong Kong conducting discovery driven research in the Department of Chemistry.
 In addition to his training as a scientist, he was actively involved in the mentoring and training of junior colleagues.
 At the University of Alberta, Dr Szeto took on the positions of Guest Lecturer, Tutor and Exam Grader in the Department of Biochemistry; he also taught biochemistry to dental students as a Sessional Instructor for the Department of Dentistry and Dental Hygiene.
 While at the A*STAR Institute of Medical Biology in Singapore, Dr Szeto took on the role of an Undergraduate Student Supervisor in addition to his research duties.

-With respect to the higher level GCE Chemistry, Dr Szeto has tutored a student studying AQA AS from Old Swinford Hospital School on aspects such as equilibria, mass spectrometry, redox chemistry.
-For a student from Oundle School studying OCR A-level/A2 chemistry, topics such as amines, amino acids, NMR spectroscopy and acid-base titrations were covered.
+With respect to the higher level Chemistry courses, Dr Szeto has tutored a student from Old Swinford Hospital School studying aspects of the AQA AS syllabus such as equilibria and redox chemistry.
+Concepts such as metal ion ligand complexes and Lewis acid properties were discussed with a Badminton School student revising for her AQA A2 exams.
+For a student from Oundle School studying the OCR A-level/A2 syllabus, topics such as amines, amino acids, and NMR spectroscopy were covered.
 Various topics including Hess’s Law and Born-Haber cycles from Edexcel AS syllabus were reviewed with students from Harrow International School and Broomsgrove School.
-Concepts relating to all the aspects of atomic and molecular structure and bonding were taught to a Milton Academy student in preparation for the upcoming SAT Chemistry Subject test.
-Dr Szeto has also tutored a Phillips Exeter Academy student SAT Chemistry, including topics such as the chemical and physical behaviours of elements and compounds.
-For AP Chemistry, concepts such as quantum theory, solid state chemistry, nuclear chemistry and molecular orbital theory were tutored to an International Christian School student.
-In addition, various topics such as acid-base equilibria, organic chemistry synthetic routes and mechanisms were discussed with a student studying the CIE Pre-U chemistry syllabus.
+From the Edexcel A2 syllabus, topics such as acid-base equilibria, buffer systems and titrations were revised with a Cheltenham Ladies’ College student.
+For a student studying the CIE Pre-U chemistry syllabus, various topics such as organic chemistry synthetic routes and mechanisms, and analytical techniques such as mass spectrometry were tutored and discussed.
+Concepts relating to all the aspects of atomic and molecular structure and bonding were taught to a Milton Academy student in preparation for the upcoming SAT II Chemistry Subject test.
+Dr Szeto has also tutored Phillips Exeter Academy and Phillips Academy Andover students on SAT Chemistry topics including the chemical and physical behaviours of elements and compounds and periodic trends.
+For AP Chemistry, concepts such as quantum atomic theory, solid state chemistry, nuclear chemistry and molecular orbital theory were tutored to International Christian School and HKIS students.

 Mr Daniel Chan holds a Bachelor of Science Degree (Hons.) in Chemistry from the University of New South Wales, Australia, and a Bachelor of Science Degree (Advanced) from the University of Sydney, Australia, majoring in Chemistry and Biochemistry.
 Daniel has three years of tutoring experience in Hong Kong and Australia, in addition to his one and a half years at International Scholars Tuition School.
 As a student, Daniel achieved a perfect score of 800 on his SAT Chemistry.